Capital Expenditure (CAPEX)

 • Asset value and depreciation: CAPEX increases a firm's asset account, but these assets are subject to depreciation over time, reducing their value

-Challenges associated with capital expenditure
+Challenges of capital expenditure

 Although CapEx offers plenty of benefits to businesses, it also has a few critical challenges.